4. Cystic Fibrosis (CF)

 • Nebulised bronchodilators + mucolytics (e.g. DNase)

-• Specialist CF team coordination
+• Specialist multidisciplinary CF team care

 CFTR Modulators (e.g. ivacaftor, lumacaftor–ivacaftor) for eligible genotypes